yelouafi/websql.js/README.md

 db.todos.destroy({completed: true}).run();
 ```

-notice how in the samples we always managed to call the run method. that's because the above methods by themeselves dont actually send anything to the database but construct a Query object. you can run the Query object by invoking its run  method. additionnally you can invoke runQueries in the database object to run multiples queries
+notice how in the samples we always managed to call the run method. that's because the above methods by themselves don't actually send anything to the database but construct a Query object. you can run the Query object by invoking its run  method. additionally you can invoke runQueries in the database object to run multiples queries
 ```javascript
 // construct multiples queries and run them db.runQueries([